About entity types

 An entity type is a category of entity value.
 For example, the entity value John might be an example of the Given Name entity type.

-Tonic Textual comes with a [built-in set of entity types that it always detects](/textual/entity-types/built-in-entity-types.md).
+Tonic Textual comes with a [built-in set of entity types that are detected by default](/textual/entity-types/built-in-entity-types.md).
+These include the more common entity types such as names and locations.

-You can also configure custom entity types, which you can use to detect values that are not covered by the built-in entity types.
+You can also configure custom entity types, which you can use to detect values that are not covered by the built-in entity types or the types in the library.

 When you create a custom entity type, you can either:

-* [Use regular expressions to identify matching values.](/textual/entity-types/entity-types-custom.md) You might create this type of custom entity when there are a limited number of values or the values follow specific formats that can easily be identified with a regular expression.
+* [Use regular expressions to identify matching values.](/textual/entity-types/entity-types-custom.md) You might use this option when there are a limited number of values, or if the values follow specific formats that can easily be identified with a regular expression.

 * [Define and train a model to identify matching values.](/textual/entity-types/entity-type-custom-model.md) Training a model is an iterative process that can take hours or days, depending on your data.\